-For level 5, there is an even greater emphasis on independent learning, and you will then build upon your foundation knowledge for the advanced study of key management functions, their role within organisations, and their relationship to overall responsible management in a specialist field such as digital innovation and analytics.
+For level 5, there is an even greater emphasis on independent learning, and you will then build upon your foundation knowledge for the advanced study of key management functions, their role within organisations, and their relationship to overall responsible management.
 More advanced digital literacy and transferable employability skills are developed at this stage to prepare you to embrace global challenges and to make a difference in a rapidly changing world.

-Year in Business :you will have the opportunity to gain significant work experience, developing a range of practical work-based skills and applying their knowledge and understanding of management theory to everyday management problems, helping improve employability options.
+Year in Business: you will have the opportunity to gain significant work experience, developing a range of practical work-based skills and applying their knowledge and understanding of management theory to everyday management problems, helping improve employability options.